Skip to content

 Stand with Ukraine flag

-The connector configuration is a user interface form that helps you set up a connection to OPC-UA server.
+The connector can be configured via the user interface form, which helps you set up a connection to the OPC-UA server, collect data and write data to nodes.
 Let’s look at all the available settings and explain each one clearly.
 This will help you understand how everything works.

 This configuration section contains general connector settings, such as: